CloudKidStudio/EaselJS/README.md

 * ColorFilter now attempts to account for browsers that don't handle pixel manipulation properly.
 * Rectangle.contains() allows for a Point or Rectangle to be passed for the first parameter.
 * Touch no longer breaks when Touch.disable() is called on a stage that did not have touch in the first place.
+* Containers that are not tickEnabled still pass ticks on to their children if tickChildren is true.